 Around this part of the world wide web, you’ll read poetic writing, silly stories with the occasional sarcasm tied in, and you’ll find simple recipes made with in-season ingredients (well, most of the time).
 Food should be simple to make, sophisticated, in season, accessible, and most importantly- delicious.

 I am the self-taught cook & baker, writer, photographer, designer, and dishwasher for this site.
-I am a 21-year-old New Yorker residing and attending college in New Jersey.
+I am a 22-year-old New Yorker residing in New Jersey, and I just recently wrote a cookbook called Hand Made Baking: Recipes to Warm The Heart.

 I was brought up in a family of food lovers.
 We put food at the center of everything, and cook seasonally.
-During the winter months, big pots of ginger chicken soup are constantly bubbling on the stovetop.
+During the winter months, smells of hand made cakes and flavorful pies dance through the house.
 In May, mustard greens and glorious green leaves of spinach are cooked down to make Saag (essentially: an Indian spiced spinach dish) the very way my great-grandmother taught our family to make it.
 In the summer there are several punnets of venetian-red strawberries and crimson tomatoes à gogo.

 Growing up, restaurant visits were rare, and were only left for special occasions.
 We always cooked, and I loved that.
 Homemade Indian flatbreads were made daily– a family affair after my parents came home from work.
 Both of my parents come from two very different, yet similar, backgrounds.
 My father is a native of Pakistan, and was born into a (mostly) Punjabi family that breaths good food.
 My mother was born in New York to a father from Cádiz, Spain and a Mother from The Dominican Republic; although they lived a very frugal lifestyle here in the States, everything was always homemade and delicious.